vr-pan-junjun/vr-pan-junjun.github.io/content/authors/杨卓越/_index.md

 ---
 # Display name
-title: ZhuoYue Yang
+title: Zhuoyue Yang 杨卓越
 # Full Name (for SEO)
-first_name: ZhuoYue
+first_name: Zhuoyue
 last_name: Yang

 # Is this the primary user of the site?